Let’s Start With A Friendly Warning That Comes Straight From My Heart

 Exchange fees – This is how much you’ll be charged to use their cryptocurrency software.
 What currency and coins you’re trading can influence the rate.

 Trade fees – This is how much you’ll be charged to trade between currencies on their exchange.
-A marker fee is the cost of making an offer to sell.
-A taker fee is the cost of taking an offer from somebody.
+A marker fee is a cost of making an offer to sell.
+A taker fee is a cost of taking an offer from somebody.

 Cryptocurrency trading strategy

-Where can I open bitcoin account.
+Where can I open a bitcoin account?
 Just like other assets classes (stocks, bonds, currencies, metals etc.), online crypto trading programs enable you to go long or short to take advantage of price movements in either direction, opening up a world of possibilities.
 And a trading strategy is a great way of making the most of those possibilities – helping you identify worthwhile opportunities, and enter and exit trades at the right moment.
-What is the best bitcoin trading platform.
+What is the best bitcoin trading platform?

-Here’s an introduction to some popular cryptocurrency trading strategies courtesy of one of the most well know Brokers in the market today, IG Group Limited from the UK:
+Here’s an introduction to some popular cryptocurrency trading strategies courtesy of one of the most well knows Brokers in the market today, IG Group Limited from the UK: